 More power at a lower cost means a cheaper console to produce.
 Some of those savings are even passed onto the consumer.
 Win-win, sort of.

-Will my Xbox 360 controller work with the Xbox One?Microsoft has confirmed that the Xbox 360 controller won’t work with the new Xbox One.
+The Xbox 360 controller won’t work with the new Xbox One.
 That means that you will need to purchase extra controllers for same screen multiplayer action.

-Will my Xbox 360 Kinect work with the Xbox One?Once again the answer is no, but it’s less of a problem than the controller incompatibility.
-The Xbox One will come bundled with the new Kinect so it’s not much of an issue.
+Once again the answer is no, but it’s less of a problem than the controller incompatibility.
+Some Xbox One bundles still come bundled with the new Kinect but you can also pick them up separately.